chonki29/5x5-LED-matrix/README.md

-DIY 5x5 LED Matrix Digital Dice

-A custom-built 5x5 LED matrix controlled by an ESP32 and used as a digital dice.

-Features

-Custom 5x5 LED matrix built on zero PCB

-ESP32 control

-5x5 multiplexed LED display

-330Ω current-limiting resistors on the column lines

-Push button on GPIO 4

-Random dice results from 1 to 6

-Rolling animation before showing the final result

-Custom 5x5 patterns for each number

-Hardware

-ESP32 development board

-25 LEDs

-5 × 330Ω resistors

-Push button

-Zero PCB / perfboard

-Connecting wire

-Pinout

-Positive / row lines

-Matrix line

-ESP32 GPIO

-P1

-22

-P2

-19

-P3

-23

-P4

-18

-P5

-5

-Negative / column lines

-Matrix line

-ESP32 GPIO

-N1

-27

-N2

-26

-N3

-25

-N4

-33

-N5

-32

-Each negative/column line passes through a 330Ω resistor.

-Button

-Button signal: GPIO 4

-Other side of button: GND

-The code uses the ESP32 internal pull-up with INPUT_PULLUP.

-How it works

-The 5x5 matrix is multiplexed by rapidly activating one row at a time while selecting the LEDs that should be lit in that row.
-The refresh is fast enough that the display appears continuously illuminated.

-When the button is pressed, the ESP32 generates a number from 1 to 6 and displays a short rolling animation before showing the final result.

-Software

-The firmware is written in C++ for the Arduino framework and is intended to be compiled/uploaded using Arduino IDE.

-AI assistance was used during development of the C++ code because I am still learning C++.
-The hardware design, physical construction, wiring, testing, and project integration were done as part of this project.

-Project Files

-firmware/digital_dice.ino — ESP32 Arduino firmware

-hardware/ — KiCad schematic/project files

-Demo

-A demonstration video is provided through the Stardance project submission.

-Project Status

-Completed — hardware assembled, firmware tested, and digital dice demonstrated.
+# DIY 5x5 LED Matrix Digital Dice

+A DIY 5x5 LED matrix made with 25 LEDs, an ESP32 and a zero PCB.

+The matrix can display numbers 1–6 and works as a simple digital dice.
+Pressing the button generates a random number and shows a short rolling animation before displaying the result.

+## Hardware

+- ESP32
+- 25 LEDs
+- 5 × 330Ω resistors
+- Push button
+- Zero PCB

+## Pinout

+Rows:
+- P1 → GPIO 22
+- P2 → GPIO 19
+- P3 → GPIO 23
+- P4 → GPIO 18
+- P5 → GPIO 5

+Columns:
+- N1 → GPIO 27
+- N2 → GPIO 26
+- N3 → GPIO 25
+- N4 → GPIO 33
+- N5 → GPIO 32

+Button → GPIO 4

+## Files

+- `firmware/digital_dice.ino` — Arduino code
+- `hardware/` — KiCad schematic

+## Build

+Designed in KiCad, soldered onto a zero PCB and programmed using Arduino IDE.

+ChatGPT was used to assist with the C++ code.